MilosIl/mines23/README.md

 Perosinal portfolio that showcase some of my work.
 Build with react and node.

-💻Technologies used to build site:
+💻 Technologies used to build site:
  - TypeScript
  - React
  - CSS